 What I have learned from other moms

-Don’t be overprotective or feel like you always need to help your child, because allowing a child to learn from his or her own mistakes teaches them more about not being afraid to take risks.
+Don’t be overprotective or feel like you always need to help your child, because allowing a child to learn from his or her own mistakes creates independent, strong adults.

 Lessons learned from my children